yaakov123/arachne/packages/proxy/PROXY.md

 ## Notes and limitations

-- Body buffering capped at 2MB to avoid memory pressure.
+- Body buffering capped at 100MB by default (configurable) to avoid memory pressure.
 Larger bodies are streamed.
 - If `Content-Length` is absent on request, request bodies are streamed (no buffering) to avoid indefinite reads.
 - When response bodies are buffered and modified, they are sent uncompressed with a recalculated `Content-Length`.
 - The proxy does not currently manipulate HTTP/2; ALPN is pinned to HTTP/1.1.